craftxbox/craftxbox.github.io/mmit.md

 Code licenced with this licence may be modified, distributed and used privately as long as the licence and copyright notice is provided.
 However, code licensed with this license may never be sold to anyone for anything, and no one may be held liable for anything licensed code causes nor can it be sublicenced.

+Disclaimer: This licence is not compatible with regular MIT licence, it is only called modified MIT because MIT is the original text that I have based the text on.

 The full license text is below: